AlexanderRevo/flatten-switch-album/README.md

 This repo has two scripts that will help you manage your screenshots and recording from your Switch:

-1. flatten-sdcard-album.py - flatten directory structure of an album from the Switch SD card, and rename the files nicely.
+1. flatten_sdcard_album.py - flatten directory structure of an album from the Switch SD card, and rename the files nicely.
-2. rename-files-from-usb.py - will just rename the files from the Album copied via USB connection to a PC.
+2. rename_files_from_usb.py - will just rename the files from the Album copied via USB connection to a PC.

 ## TODO

 - Make some before/after screenshots.

-## flatten-sdcard-album
+## flatten_sdcard_album

 Will move all the files from their respective subfolders into the `Album` folder and rename them in `YYYY-MM-DD_HH-mm-SS` format, keeping their original extensions.